Brightspace Accessibility

 Headings

-The HTML editor offers tools to build proper heading hierarchies.
+Headings create structure to help users understand connections and topics.
+The Brightspace Editor offers tools to build proper heading hierarchies.
 Highlight text and choose the appropriate heading level.

 Brightspace editor text format menu